daviddecorso/QRDocentDashboard/README.md

 2. Clone your fork
 3. Add the main repo as upstream (`git remote add upstream https://github.com/daviddecorso/QRDocentDashboard`)
 4. Run `yarn` (this should be done after every pull in case new dependencies are added.)
-5. Use `yarn run dev` to run a development server.
+5. Use `yarn vercel dev` to run a development server.
 (Hosted on http://localhost:3000)

 Contributing: